search menu icon-carat-right cmu-wordmark

 Abstract

 As highlighted at the White House Summit on Cybersecurity and Consumer Protection, cyber security & privacy (S&P) are pervasive and growing concerns that affect individuals, companies, and nations.
-Many IEEE members created, sustain, and grow the Internet, and IEEE has a decades-long history of forming and leading technical communities dedicated to engineering a cyberspace that provides security and privacy.
-To more directly address these challenges, IEEE has launched a multi-year Cybersecurity Initiative (CybSI); its goal is to accelerate innovative research, development and use of efficient cyber security & privacy technologies that protect commerce, innovation and expression.
+Many IEEE members created, sustained, and grew the Internet, and IEEE has a decades-long history of forming and leading technical communities dedicated to engineering a cyberspace that provides security and privacy.
+To more directly address these challenges, IEEE has launched a multi-year Cybersecurity Initiative (CybSI); its goal is to accelerate innovative research, development, and use of efficient cybersecurity & privacy technologies that protect commerce, innovation, and expression.

-In addition to three other smaller CybSI projects, we’ll touch on the related IEEE Internet Initiative that has three pillars: governance, cybersecurity, and privacy.
+In addition to three other smaller CybSI projects, we’ll touch on the related IEEE Internet Initiative which has three pillars: governance, cybersecurity, and privacy.